 I am currently a certified school counselor and I have been a Licensed Professional Counselor (LPC) in Louisiana for the last 3 years.
 I have over 12 years of experience working with children and families as a school counselor.
 I have had specialized training in play therapy, bully prevention, applied suicide intervention training (ASIST), and currently hold a tele-mental health certification.
 I have previously operated a domestic violence crisis line, provided anger management classes for students and parents, and was the coordinator of an afterschool program fo...

-I am licensed in Iowa, Illinois, Louisiana, Washington and Wisconsin with 7 years of professional work experience.
-I have experience in helping clients with lgbt-related issues, relationship issues, trauma and abuse, & coping with life changes.
-I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
-It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
+I am licensed in Missouri with 20 years of professional work experience.
+I have experience in helping clients cope with addictions, relationship issues, motivation, self-esteem, and confidence, & depression.
+I believe that you are the expert on your story and that you have many strengths that will assist you in overcoming things that challenge you.
+It takes courage to seek a more fulfilling and happier life and take the first steps towards a change.
 I am here to support & empower you in that journey.

 Finding the right therapist can feel intimidating.
 However, there are a few methods you can try to narrow your search for a counselor in the Iowa Falls area if you find it challenging to find therapists accepting new clients.

-Forbes reports that the average price of an in-person therapy session in the US is $100 to $200 per hour.
+Forbes reports that the average price of an in-person therapy session with a counselor in the US is $100 to $200 per hour.
 These prices may be higher in Iowa Falls due to a higher cost of living.

 Online therapists, including the US-based therapists above, can work with people like you in or around Iowa Falls to offer creative forms of communication and treatment.
 You do not have to commute to a therapist's office to meet with one of these counselors.